kenowr/DCASE-2020-Task-1B/README.md

     python main.py 2 2 2 2 2

 Alternatively, the individual model files `model1.py`, `model2.py`, `model3.py`, and `model4.py` can also be run to obtain the reported results in the technical report.
+For example, running `python model3.py` has the same effect as running `python main.py 3`.

-The specific system setup that we used to obtain the results for the technical paper is described in the following section <a href='#system_setup'> here </a>, with the exact conda environment being given in the file `dcase2020task1b.yml` found in this repository.
+The specific system setup that we used to obtain the results for the technical paper is described in the <a href='#system_setup'>following section</a>, with the exact conda environment being given in the file `dcase2020task1b.yml` found in this repository.

 Dataset
 -------